FLASH SALES: discover new special offers every week!

 • Hardiness -15°C

-Hesperaloe belongs to the Xanthorrhoeaceae family (like aloes, phormiums, or even daylilies).
+Hesperaloe belongs to the family Xanthorrhoeaceae (like aloes, phormiums, or even daylilies).
 The genus Hesperaloe is native to the desert regions of the southern United States and northern Mexico.
-It consists of seven species, including:
+It comprises seven species, including:

-• Hesperaloe parviflora: the most cultivated species, known for its long red or pink flower spikes.
+• Hesperaloe parviflora: the most cultivated species, known for its long floral spikes in red or pink.

-• Hesperaloe funifera: recognised for its filamentous leaves and cream-coloured flowers.
+• Hesperaloe funifera: recognised for its filamentous leaves and cream flowers.

 • Hesperaloe campanulata: a rarer species with bell-shaped yellow flowers.